 The Academy utilizes a variety of assessments, including both formative and summative assessments, to monitor student academic and non-academic progress.
 The Academy monitors a detailed breakdown of academic and non-academic goals and objectives, as well as the tools used to measure progress made toward achieving those goals and objectives.
 The Academy's assessment information not only serves to hold the school accountable to The Center for Charter Schools at Central Michigan University and the Academy's Board of Directors, but it also provides the administrative team with valuable information for continuous improvement.
 The Academy Board embraces the importance of a rigorous system of accountability for results.

 Formative and Summative assessments may include:

 - Projects

 - Assignments

 - Portfolios

 - Papers

 - Presentations

 - Labs

-- Unit tests
+- Unit tests and quizzes

+- Do Now and Exit Tickets

 - Performance based assessments

 - Selective response assessments

-- Homework and Practice
+- Classwork, homework and practice